lingtalfi/SqlWizard/doc/api/Ling/SqlWizard/Util/MysqlStructureReader/readContent.md

-Reads the given content and returns an array containing **table info items**, each of which having the following structure:
+Reads the given content and returns an array containing **table info items**, each of which having the following structure.

 - db: string, the name of the database
 - table: string, the name of the table